codewithkarannn/ResumeManagementAPP/README.md

 To create an initial migration file that defines the initial schema for your database, run:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashdotnet ef migrations add InitialCreate   `
+`   bashdotnet ef migrations add InitialCreate   `

 This command generates a new migration file (e.g., InitialCreate.cs) representing the initial state of your database schema.